retr0gr4d3/bugsplatter/README.md

  - Tidy main UI up
  - Removal of red warning label and its implications.
  - Addition of a "main" main page (move actions behind a selection wall, which doubles up as a confirmation button.)

+---
+## Feature list (v0.2.0).

+The current staging branch has the following functionality enabled:
+ - Audio service restart (check [here](https://github.com/retr0gr4d3/QuickFix/issues/) for known issues.)
+ - Simple network service restart (using `/release` and `/renew`)
+ - Full network service restart (using the above, combined with `/flushdns` `/registerdns` and `winsock reset`.)
+ - Two debug buttons.
+One opens a cmd prompt with text using `/K`, the other uses `/C` which hides the prompt.)